-Once everything was set in place, the acquisition system was set up to acquire data.
-Unfortunately, the wind was not so inclined to provide adequate input to cause significant response in the structure.
-Therefore, initial tests were directed towards the operation of the telescope as in normal operation.
+The initial tests were directed towards the operation of the telescope as in normal usage.
 Telescope orientation changes were used as an excitation to the system.
 In addition to these inputs, the main dome of the telescope was also reconfigured and rotated in order to provide additional inputs to the system.
 These inputs provided sufficient excitation to allow for adequate response levels to be measured on the telescope.
-Once the wind excitation had increased dramatically then the data acquisition focused on measuring the response due to this condition.
+Following these tests, the wind was used as the natural excitation for structural response.